duckietown/docs-brown/book/doc-sky/60-ukf-project/40-one-spatial-dimension-ukf.md

 **Task:** Characterize the noise in the IR sensor by experimentally collecting data from your drone in a stationary setup and computing its variance.
 To do so, prop the drone up so that it is stationary and its IR sensor is about 0.3 m from the ground, pointing down, unobstructed.
 To collect the range data, execute the following commands on your drone:

-Navigate to pidrone_pkg and run ROS:
+Navigate to pidrone_pkg and start the code:

-    duckiebot $ roscd pidrone_pkg
+    $ roscd pidrone_pkg
-    $ screen -c pi.screenrc
+    $ ./start_pidrone_code.sh

 After navigating to a free screen, echo the infrared ROS topic and extract just the range value.
 To automatically log a lot of IR range readings, you must redirect standard output to a file like so:

-    duckiebot $ rostopic echo /pidrone/infrared/range > ir_data.txt
+    $ rostopic echo /pidrone/infrared/range > ir_data.txt

 We have provided a script `ir_sample_variance_calculation.py` that reads in the range readings from the file (so make sure this file is named `ir_data.txt` and is in the same directory as `ir_sample_variance_calculation.py`), computes the sample variance, and plots the distribution of readings using `matplotlib`.
 If you want to run this on your drone, then you will have to ensure that your `ssh` client has the capability to view pop-up GUI windows in order to view the plot.
-If you have XQuartz installed on your base station, for example, then this should allow you to run `ssh -Y pi@defaultdrone` (substituting your drone's hostname for `defaultdrone`, of course).
+If you have XQuartz installed on your base station, for example, then this should allow you to run `ssh -Y pi@192.168.42.1`.
 Otherwise, you can run this script on a computer that has Python, `matplotlib`, and `numpy` installed.

 Your plot should look somewhat Gaussian, as in [](#ir_sample_distribution).